josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251119_why_i_use_the_term_the_men_tm.md

 Because every woman knows there's only one woman wears a ribbon like that, and she's pregnant.

 If you want straight-to-the-myocardium, it's that.

+---

+i get why we are misunderstanding how chloe reads a particular genre of books now; we are approaching the text entirely differently.